haydensprinkle/100DaysOfCode/README.md

     -Did considerable research on JavaScript vs. TypeScript -Started a new small project that will allow a user to sign in to a Twitter account and post a simple text Tweet -Learned about communicating with Twitter's API to achieve desired functionality

+Day 9 (01/09/2021)

+    -Watched several videos on connecting to Twitter API -Learned how to implement Twitter Web Intents to direct to Twitter and post -Fiddled with customizing function to send data to Twitter API without Web Intents, hoping to fully implement tomorrow